Taweria/note-app/README.md

 # note-app

 ## Introduction
 Note app pinia is a simple note app that uses pinia as a state management library.
-It is a simple app that allows you to add notes with title and content and mark them as pinned.
+It is a simple app that allows you to add notes with title and content, mark them as pinned, it also allows you to delete notes and edit them.

 Done with these [tutorials](https://www.youtube.com/watch?v=4S3v2_6Wuvg).